Vection-Framework/Vection/src/Component/Messenger/README.md

 # Vection Messenger

+> :warning: Vection Messenger is currently in development stage, so atm only pre-releases are available.
+Breaking changes may be made until a stable release!

 ## A generic message bus with service (CQRS) and transport (message queues) support for PHP
 This vection component provides a generic message bus, a service bus adaption and transport support for message queues for PHP.
 The message bus can be setup and used in most flexible way by using custom middleware implementations.